vi66r/Pulse/README.md

 ```

 ### Running your request:
-Where `WeatherResponse` is a Codable matching the shape of your data:
+Where `WeatherResponse` is a `Codable` matching the shape of your data:
 ```
 func getWeather() async throws -> WeatherResponse {
     try await Networker.execute(.getWeather(for: "new york")) }
 ```

+Made with ❤️ from NY.